anl-cyberscience/LQMToolset/docs/configure.md

 5. Under the `Assign to roles` section, select the role that you previously created for REST API usage.
 Our role was named `splunk_rest_api`, so we will select that.
 6. By default, splunk will have the `user` role pre-selected in the `Selected roles` section.
-We recommend removing this role if you are only using this account for user Splunk REST api.
+We recommend removing this role if you are only using this account for user Splunk REST API.
 7. Set a password for your user.
 8. One completed, hit `Save`